lucianux/english/A1/README.md

 - Is She working?    - Yes, She is   - No, She is not   - No, She isn't
 - Is It working?     - Yes, It is    - No, It is not    - No, It isn't
 - Are We working?    - Yes, We are   - No, We are not   - No, We aren't
-- They We working?   - Yes, They are - No, They are not - No, They aren't
+- Are they working?   - Yes, They are - No, They are not - No, They aren't

 Note that we can use short forms only in negative short answers, but not in positive short answers.
 Examples:
 - ‘Are you writing a book?’
 ‘No, I’m not/I am not.’